SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/largest-contentful-paint-cms-components.md

 }),
 ```

-Option 2:
-Change the CMS component IDs in the CMS backend to include the marker `__cxLCP__`, for example:
+Option 2: Change the CMS component IDs in the CMS backend to include the special marker `__cxLCP__`, for example:

 ```
 ElectronicsHomepageSplashBannerComponent__cxLCP__